 Even better, lay an emotional foundation long before your child needs to go the hospital, advises Morphet.
 Use a doll or teddy to act out a successful visit to the ER or read an age-appropriate book, such as Franklin Goes to the Hospital.

 Deal with germs As for avoiding ER germs, steer clear of obviously ill and coughing or vomiting patients.
 But masking and gloving your child is overkill and may prove frightening, says Janice Spivey, a Kingston General Hospital emergency room nurse in Kingston, Ont.
-“Unless your child is immune compromised, relax — but be sure to tell the intake staff [if your child is at risk] when you check in.
+“Unless your child is immune compromised, relax — but be sure to tell the intake staff [if] when you check in.
 You can be assured we’ll mask anyone who might be contagious.”
 And do use the hand sanitizer dispensers posted at most ER entrances — on your way in and out.

 Keep checking in — nicely It’s OK to ask about waiting time, and it’s always important to alert the staff if your child’s symptoms worsen, the medical experts agree.
 “Just try to do it in the spirit of being on the same team,” Morphet says.
 “An us-versus-them attitude doesn’t help anyone, including your child.”
 (Also remember that you aren’t seeing the life-or-death cases coming into the ER through ambulance and helicopter bays.)